rosebaekfany/Biophysics-/README.md

 # Biophysics
 Biophysics course final project

-# Cancer Stem Cells and Tumor Population Dynamics
+## Cancer Stem Cells and Tumor Population Dynamics

-## 📖 Project Overview

 This project explores the role of **Cancer Stem Cells (CSCs)** in driving tumor growth and heterogeneity.
 By combining **biological insights** with **mathematical population dynamics models**, the study investigates how CSCs contribute to cancer progression, their experimental identification, and challenges associated with targeting them.